Search

 Directory information includes name, addresses, Duke Kunshan University student ID, e-mail addresses, telephone listing, photograph, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and most recent previous educational institution attended.
 This information, except addresses and telephone listing, may be released to appear in public documents and may otherwise be disclosed without student consent unless a written request not to release this information is filed in the Office of the Registrar.

 Students are responsible for ensuring that they have the stated prerequisites for a course.
 Students must check the course description to determine if they have taken the necessary prerequisites before enrolling in the course.
-As pre-requisites may get revised periodically, the most up-to-date information about course eligibility is provided in DKU Hub.
-Students may direct additional questions about course sequencing to their advisors, the Office of Undergraduate Advising, or the appropriate major coordinator.
+As prerequisites may get revised periodically, the most up-to-date information about course eligibility is provided in DKU Hub.
+Students may direct additional questions about course sequencing to their academic advisors, the Office of Undergraduate Advising, or the appropriate major convenor.

 In certain subjects, such as the sciences, mathematics, and the foreign languages (particularly at the introductory and intermediate levels), some lower level courses must be taken in sequence because the content presented at one level is necessary for successful work at the next level.
 Given this circumstance, it follows that students who complete a higher level course in a sequence may not subsequently enroll in a lower one that is a prerequisite for the higher course in that sequence.
 For example, a student cannot take Chinese 101 after having successfully completed Chinese 102.
 Students earning a C- or below in a course that is a prerequisite for another course should consult with their academic advisor and/or the course instructor before enrolling in the subsequent course in the sequence.